The information in this article applies to:

-- Before planning how the space will be organized, it's important that the dimensions of the actual area be used.
+- Before planning how the space will be organized, it is important that the dimensions of the actual area be used.

-- In this example a closet measuring 3ft. by 7ft. is used.
+- In this example a closet measuring 3' by 7' is used.

 - You can create room labels if you wish by selecting a Room Type on the General panel of the Room Specification dialog.

-- Let's start by placing a desk in our space.
+- Let's start by placing a desk in your space.

-- For this example we will be using the Table w/ Counter symbol found under Chief Architect Bonus Catalogs> Office Accessories> Work Stations in the Library Browser .
+- For this example you will be using the Table w/ Counter symbol found under Chief Architect Bonus Catalogs> Office Accessories> Work Stations in the Library Browser .

 - Place the desk inside the closet and resize it to fill the space.

 - Now select Build> Cabinet> Base Cabinet from the menu and place the cabinet just outside the closet.